 A personal representative must be appointed in order to bring a wrongful death lawsuit.
 He or she will initiate the legal action on behalf of any surviving family members or the estate of the deceased person.
 The personal representative will then be responsible for presenting evidence and proving the elements of negligence.
 These consist of the defendant's duty of care, a breach of duty by the defendant, a causal link connecting the breach to the wrongful death, and actual damages that were incurred as a result.

 The time frame in which this must happen is limited, however.
 If a party passes away, there must be a motion to substitute within 90 days from the date of death.
 It therefore becomes important to work with competent legal counsel to ensure that deadlines are observed and a personal representative is chosen.
-Otherwise, a court may dismiss the case in its entirety, which cuts off any legal recourse available for the survivors of a victim of negligence.Seek Compensation from Negligent Defendants
+Otherwise, a court may dismiss the case in its entirety, which cuts off any legal recourse available for the survivors of a victim of negligence.Wrongful Death Damages

 There are a variety of damages that may be sought in a wrongful death claim, and their availability often depends on the relatives' relationship with the deceased person.
 Medical and funeral expenses are two of the most commonly sought types of compensation.
 In addition, survivors may attempt to recover damages for lost financial support and lost earnings.

 A wrongful death case can be overwhelming.
-Our attorneys understand the devastating impact the death of a loved one can have, and we are ready to protect your legal rights.
-To speak with an attorney, call us toll-free at (800) 283-7442.
+Our Florida wrongful death attorneys understand the devastating impact the death of a loved one can have, and we are ready to protect your legal rights.
+To speak with a wrongful death attorney, call us toll free at (800) 283-7442.